Nolascao/AlgoritmoMaxMinSelect-/README.md

 Nós:
 1. Início da Função
 2. Verificação do if
-3. Ação dentro do if
 4. Verificação do if
-3. Ação dentro do if
 5. Inicializaçao de mid
 6. Inicialização das variáveis left_min e left_max
 6. Inicialização das variáveis right_min e right_max